stefanofa/awesome/TOPICS.md

 ## priority

 *   [mapbox/mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js) - Interactive, thoroughly customizable maps in the browser, powered by vector tiles and WebGL

-## webgl

-*   [mapbox/mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js) - Interactive, thoroughly customizable maps in the browser, powered by vector tiles and WebGL

-*   [paper-design/shaders](https://github.com/paper-design/shaders) - Zero-dependency canvas shaders that can be installed from npm or designed in Paper

-*   [phaserjs/phaser](https://github.com/phaserjs/phaser) - Phaser is a fun, free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering.

-*   [shuding/cobe](https://github.com/shuding/cobe) - 5kB WebGL globe lib.

 ## a11y